 Reference librarians are always available to assist with all of your information needs.
-Please visit or call the reference desk at 781-721-7171 x320 for help with:
+Please visit or call the reference desk at 781-721-7171 x320 so we can help you:

 For more in-depth assistance, you can set up a 30-minute appointment with a Reference Librarian for one-on-one help with almost anything.
 We can provide research assistance, help you set up an email account, get you started with ebooks, help you find an obituary, or even show you how to use Twitter.
 Visit the Reference Desk, call 781-721-7171 x320, or send an email to firstname.lastname@example.org to set up an appointment.

-The Library subscribes to a large nubmer of periodicals which are shelved in the Reference Room.
-You can see our full list of subscriptions here.
+The Library subscribes to a large number of periodicals which are shelved in the Reference Room.
+You can search the catalog for the magazine you would like to see by title or contact us with an inquiry.

 The Library subscribes to a large number of databases that provide access to millions of newspaper, magazine, and journal articles online.
 We also have electronic resources for listening to music, creating a resume, buying a used car, planning a trip, learning a new language, and much more.
 All databases are available in the library and many are available from home.
 Please visit the Database Homepage to get started.